aaronoh/AdvJsCA2-React/README.md

 ---

 Overall I was satisfied with the progression of this project.
 This is my first time using React and I did find that it had a bit of a learning curve.
 Once I became comfortable with components/states/props it became clear that this method of programming was much more efficient, this application did benefit greatly from state/props and in a larger scale/slightly more advanced application I would have benefited even more from the modularity offered by components.

+If I had additional time to work on this project I would allow the user to search through bike schemes in multiple cities - as provided by the API.
+I would also like to go further with the features offered by react and possibly react native.

 This project did not make use of a tutorial etc. although the foundations of the project were based on in-class labs.